dev4v/dev4v/README.md

  Hi, I’m Ved

- I’m interested in ...data and astronomy
+I’m interested in data and astronomy
+,currently exploring applications of diffusion models for semantic understanding

- I’m looking to collaborate on ...computer vision,machine learning and deep learning
+ I’m looking to collaborate on domains  related to computer vision,machine learning and deep learning